Technology, science, and feminism

 Participants will walk away with a bank of successful intersectional feminist project designs, alliances with people in different geographical and institutional contexts, and supportive relationships built from face-to-face collaborations.
 To apply to attend, please submit an application.

-Coordinators of this network gathering are Ashley Walker, Veronica Paredes, Heide Solbrig, and Anne Cong-Huyen.
+Coordinators of this network gathering are Ashley Walker, Veronica Paredes, Heide Solbrig, Anne Cong-Huyen and George Hoagland.

 Call for Participation